ABD = All But Dissertation

 Sometimes graduate students will spend a seemingly interminable time in ABD status.
 When you're going through coursework and exams, you often have a very clear timeline and set deadlines.
 When you're ABD, though, you're doing your own research and working independently.
 If you don't have the kind of dissertation advisor who pushes you along, it can be easy for your dissertation research and dissertation writing to drag on for a very long time.
 That's why you'll often encounter graduate students who have been ABD for several years.
 As Slate’s Rebecca Schuman writes, it's also common for people to drop out of graduate school during the ABD phase, because of the challenge of independent dissertation work.

 It doesn't have to be that way, though!
 A dissertation coach or dissertation consultant can help you get from ABD to PhD.
 We can work with you to develop efficient and effective research strategies and writing plans so that you can move from advancing to candidacy to graduating as quickly as possible.
 A Thesis Editor can help you perfect your dissertation so that you committee quickly gives it their stamp of approval, and a formatting expert can help you make sure it meets you institution's dissertation formatting requirements.
-We're here to help you get through all of the stages of grad school. < Choosing the Right Dissertation Advisor Balancing Teaching and Writing: How to Manage Your Time as a Teaching Assistant and Dissertation Writer >
+We're here to help you get through all of the stages of grad school. < Self-Care During COVID-19 EndNote: An Introduction >